Fife Folklore Collections Guide

 Folk Collection 28 – The Folklore Society of Utah records.
 The official papers of the Folklore Society of Utah, established in 1958.
 This collection continues to have materials added.

-Folk Collection 29 – Living Traditions of the Bear River Heritage Area Collection, including fieldwork conducted in 2001 in Box Elder, Cache, and Rich (Utah) Counties.
+Folk Collection 29 – Living Traditions of the Bear River Heritage Area Collection.
+The collection documents traditional arts and cultural practices in the Bear River Heritage Area and includes fieldwork conducted in 2001 in Box Elder, Cache, and Rich (Utah) Counties.

 Folk Collections 30 - 39

-Folk Collection 30 – Sam Agins Book Collection donated by the Agins family.
-The collection consists of books on American cowboy music and lifestyle.
+Folk Collection 30 – Sam Agins Collection.
+Donated by the Agins family, the main collection comprises books on American cowboy music and lifestyle.

-Folk Collection 30f – Sam Agins Fieldwork Cassette Tapes donated by the Agins family.
-The collection consists interviews and jam sessions recorded by Sam Agins on cowboy and western music.
+- Folk Collection 30f– Sam Agins Fieldwork Cassette Tapes donated by the Agins family.
+The collection consists of interviews and jam sessions recorded by Sam Agins on cowboy and western music.
 It also contains an interview by USU manuscript curator John Powell with Fredrica Agins.

 Folk Collection 32 – Folklore in the News Collection.
 This collection contains ephemeral items (many newspaper articles) that deal with Utah and surrounding area, including folk customs, beliefs, folk groups, material culture, legends, etc.